Logo light mode the Fabryk

 View of the towering and weathered red rock formations of Charyn Canyon against a blue sky, a geological wonder and highlight of Kazakhstan travel.Two male friends taking a selfie with the breathtaking Charyn Canyon as a backdrop, capturing the essence of friendship and adventure on a road trip in Kazakhstan.Rugged beauty of Charyn Canyon's striking red sandstone formations under a clear blue sky, a must-visit landmark on a Kazakhstan road trip.Two joyful travelers raising their arms in excitement beside the wooden 'Charyn' sign at Charyn Canyon, Kazakhstan, symbolizing the adventurous spirit of a Kazakh road trip.

-After you've had your fair share of canyons, you can head back to Almaty for the night (of course keep on going to some of the other sites, like Altyn Emel National Park) if you have the capacity and time.
+After you've had your fair share of canyons, you can head back to Almaty for the night (of course keep on going to some other sites, like Altyn Emel National Park) if you have the capacity and time.
 Wherever the heck you go in this country, it will be a hell of an adventure!

-Final Tips:
+Final Tips

 • There is not too much between Almaty and Charyn Canyon, so we don't have major recommendations there, although definitely take a look if it interests you.
 We did try to drive through the suburbs around Almaty on the last evening to see if we could find accommodations, but weren't inspired and desperately wanted a shower, so we headed back to Almaty a bit earlier.